Ayushk4/Ayushk4.github.io/pages/index.md

 </ul>

 ## **News**
-- **August 2022**: I had a wonderful summer as a Research Intern at Google Search on efficient NLU and prefix generalization.
+- **August 2022**: Concluded my Research Internship at Google Search on efficient NLU and prefix generalization.
 More details and paper coming soon!
-- **March 2022**: One paper accepted as an Oral to NAACL 22, co-authored with <a href="https://mahowak.github.io/">Prof. Kyle Mahowald</a>, analysing the character information in LLMs like GPT-J.
+- **March 2022**: One Oral paper accepted at NAACL 22, co-authored with <a href="https://mahowak.github.io/">Prof. Kyle Mahowald</a>, analysing the character information in LLMs like GPT-J.
 - **Novemeber 2021**: One paper accepted in <a href="https://aclanthology.org/2021.emnlp-main.748/">EMNLP 2021</a> on implication of causal direction of data in NLP.
 - **October 2021**: My Computer Vision system on X-ray based lung diseased detection won the Tredence's Last Mile Hacker Challenge.
 - **September 2021**: Our system on GPT-3 for text simplication won the best design award at AllenNLP 2021 Hackathon.